Paul Bassat

 Paul Moss Bassat is an Australian attorney and businessman.
 He co-founded online job search website Seek Limited in 1997 with his brother Andrew Bassat.
 The brothers were co-CEOs until Paul resigned in 2011.
-Bassat is a Commissioner of the Australian Football League, a director of Wesfarmers Ltd and co-founder of Square Peg Capital.
+Bassat is a Commissioner of the Australian Football League, a director of Wesfarmers Ltd, a board member of Rokt, and co-founder of Square Peg Capital.

 Career

 Paul Bassat was one of three children born to immigrant parents.
-His father was Egyptian born IBM executive, and his mother was a Polish born lawyer.
+His father was an Egyptian-born IBM executive, and his mother was a Polish-born lawyer.
 He attended Brighton Grammar School, where he has been inducted into the school Hall of Fame.
 Bassat graduated with a Bachelor of Laws and Bachelor of Commerce from the University of Melbourne.

 After practicing law at Arnold Bloch Leibler for six years, Bassat co-founded Seek with his brother Andrew in 1997.
 Their goal was to resolve what they felt were inefficiencies in the existing classified-ad systems.
 Paul was the joint CEO of the company from 1997 until 2011, he then left SEEK to work in private equity and with early-stage investment fund Square Peg Capital, where he is involved in mentoring management teams that are focused on building outstanding businesses.

 In 2012, Bassat became a Commissioner of the Australian Football League.
 He was only the third Jewish member of the Commission in league history.